-Purpose: This policy shall serve as a guide to the instructor in making reasonable following guidelines to adjust or cancel related activities as conditions warrant.
+It is the responsibility of each instructor to monitor weather conditions and use the following guidelines to adjust or cancel related activities as conditions warrant.
 It is also the responsibility of the instructor to monitor students individually during extreme weather conditions, as age, physical condition, and other factors may influence an individual's limitations to physical activity.
 VDFP Staff reserves the right to cancel or modify classes where weather conditions may be of concern.